Mezefirst/Mezefirst/README.md

 ## About Me
-👋 Hi, I'm Mesfin Asfaw Zewge — a Materials Science Engineer and Innovation Specialist with 12+ years of international experience across aerospace, manufacturing, and sustainable technology sectors.
+🌱 Passionate about sustainability, innovation, technology, and bridging the gap between academic research and real-world impact.

 🔬 I hold an MSc in Industrial and Materials Science from Chalmers University of Technology, where I focus on mechanical performance, phase transformations, and additive manufacturing.
 My research focuses on integrating AI into materials science to drive sustainable innovation.

-# 🚀 On GitHub, I share:
+On GitHub, I share:

 Engineering tools and simulations